Learn more about this business on Yelp.

 It took Ross Ward over 40 years to carve, collect, and lovingly construct what is now Tinkertown Museum.
 His miniature wood-carved figures were first part of a traveling exhibit, driven to county fairs and carnivals in the 1960s and ’70s.
 Today over 50,000 glass bottles form rambling walls that surround a 22-room museum.
 Wagon wheels, old fashioned store fronts, and wacky western memorabilia make Tinkertown’s exterior as much as a museum as the wonders within.
 Inside, the magic of animation takes over.
 The inhabitants of a raucous little western town animate to hilarious life.
 Under the big top, diminutive circus performers challenge tigers and defy gravity while the Fat Lady fans herself and a polar bear teeters and totters.
 Throughout, eccentric collections of Americana (wedding cake couples, antique tools, bullet pencils and much, much more) fill Tinkertown’s winding hallways.
 Otto the one-man-band and Esmerelda, the Fortune Teller, need only a quarter to play a tune or predict your future.
 Through a doorway and across a ramp waits a big-sized surprise: a 35′ antique wooden sailboat that braved a 10 year voyage around the world.

-- Sun - Sat: 9:00 am - 6:00 pm
+- Sun, Mon, Fri, Sat: 10:00 am - 4:00 pm

 Problem with this listing?
 Let us know.

 Credit Cards Accepted